speyeral/stellar-pay-bpoflow/README.md

 Cross-Border Enterprise Payroll via Stellar Path Payments

 ## Problem
 In the Philippines, BPO (Business Process Outsourcing) workers and remote freelancers suffer from high remittance fees, slow bank transfer times (3-7 days), and unfavorable foreign exchange rates when paid in USD by overseas employers.
 While paying in crypto solves the speed and fee issue, it introduces price volatility and the burden of off-ramping.
 Corporate treasuries want to fund payroll in stablecoins like USDC to maintain standard accounting, but local workers need a stable local currency (like the Philippine Peso) to pay their bills.
+Moreover, money sent by Filipinos abroad were at a record high of $35.634 billion in 2025, as reported by the Banko Sentral ng Pilipinas.

 ## How It Works
 BPOFlow is a corporate treasury dashboard for enterprise payroll managers.